celrenheit/protoflo/README.md

 =======
 Prototyping

-Can create graphs using the NoFlo UI protocol.
+Can create and run graphs using the NoFlo UI protocol.

 License
 =======